Life imprisonment in the United States: Statistics

 Over 200,000 people, or about 1 in 7 prisoners in the United States, were serving life or virtual life sentences in 2019.
-Over 50,000 are serving life without a chance of parole.
+Over 50,000 prisoners are serving life without a chance of parole.
 In 1993, the Times survey found, about 20 percent of all lifers had no chance of parole.
 By 2004, that had risen to 28 percent.

-As a result, the U.S. is now housing by far the world's largest and most permanent population of prisoners who are guaranteed to die behind bars.
+As a result, the U.S. is currently housing by far the world's largest and most permanent population of prisoners who are guaranteed to die behind bars.
+The next closest country was Kenya, with only about 3,700 prisoners serving life without parole as of 2016.
 At the Louisiana State Penitentiary, for instance, more than 3,000 of the 5,100 prisoners are serving life with a chance of parole, and most of the remaining 2,100 are serving sentences so long that they cannot be completed in a typical lifetime.
 About 150 inmates have died there in the time period between the years of 2000 and 2005.
-The United States holds 40% of the world’s prisoners with life sentences, more than in any other country.
+The United States holds 40% of the world's prisoners with life sentences, more than in any other country.

 Parole and nonviolent offenses

 Under the federal criminal code, however, with respect to offenses committed after December 1, 1987, parole has been abolished for all sentences handed down by the federal system, including life sentences.
-A life sentence from a federal court will therefore result in imprisonment for the life of the defendant unless a pardon or reprieve is granted by the President or if, upon appeal, the conviction is quashed.
+A life sentence from a federal court will therefore result in imprisonment for the life of the defendant unless a pardon or reprieve is granted by the President, if, upon appeal, the conviction is quashed, or compassionate release is granted.

-In the states of Illinois, Iowa, Louisiana, Maine, Pennsylvania, and South Dakota, all life sentences are issued without the possibility of parole.
+In several states, such as Colorado and Florida, life sentences are usually without the possibility of parole, with the exception for minors.

 Over 3,200 people nationwide are serving life terms without a chance of parole for nonviolent offenses.
 Of those prisoners, 80 percent are behind bars for drug-related convictions: 65 percent are African-American, 18 percent are Latino, and 16 percent are white.
 The ACLU has called the statistics proof of "extreme racial disparities."
 Some of the crimes that led to life sentences include stealing gas from a truck and shoplifting but only for those with a pattern of habitual criminal offenses.
 A large number of those imprisoned for life had no prior criminal history but were given the sentence because of the aggravated nature of their crimes.